w3c/wai-quick-start/source/developing.html.erb.md

 layout: guide
 ---

-These introductory tips cover the basics of accessible front-end web development using HTML, CSS, and JavaScript.
+These introductory tips cover the basics of accessible front-end web development using <abbr>HTML</abbr>, <abbr>CSS</abbr>, and JavaScript.

 {:.toc .no_toc}
 ## On this page